Stringy/gileshutton.com/content/coding/tinker.md

 Plenty of other people have expressed this far better than me[^3] [^4], but for myself: churn on game features, not on technology or engine choice or language or whatever.
 Keep up the momentum.

-Turns out the terrain generation SEGFAULTs were caused by my attempts to update the `TileMap` from the generation thread, mostly because I misunderstood Godot signal behaviour in threads.
+Turns out the terrain generation SEGFAULTs were caused by my attempts to update the `TileMap` from the generation thread, mostly because I misunderstood Godot signal behaviour.
 Very simple to fix as it turns out, and now the terrain is generating at a smooth 60 fps, even with thousands of terrain objects.

 Anyway, I hear bevy[^5] is the latest awesome technology in Rust gamedev so perhaps I should check it out ... ?